varigence/docs/bimlflex/modeling-tools/excel-add-in.md

 ---
 # BimlFlex Excel Add-in

 BimlFlex Excel Add-in is the tool modelers and developers use to interact with the solution metadata.
-BimlFlex Excel Add-in connects to the BimlFlex metadata database.
+BimlFlex Excel Add-in connects to the BimlFlex Database.

 ## Getting Started